Why the Android Analyzer is Paving the Way for App Accessibility

 Features & Abilities

 The image below depicts two main ways you can interact with the Analyzer.
 Later on in this post, I’ll explain info that’s displayed in the screenshots in greater detail.
 The image below serves as a kind of introduction as to how the Analyzer works by displaying the visual results (both on device and on a connected computer through a browser).

 Notice how there are red highlights around the On/Off switches.
 These highlights aren’t from the application, but from the Deque A11y Analyzer service that’s running on top of the application.
 You’ll notice a simple web view on the left.
 The analyzer launches a simple HTTP server* that allows you to connect to the service when you need more information about specific violations.
 You can also click on specific violations from the web console and highlight them individually.

 *More information on that below under “Rest API”

 Example with Deque University

 Deque’s demo app, Deque University for Android, demonstrates many accessibility issues that occur in Android apps.
-It’s available on the Google Play Store and open sourced on GitHub .
+It’s available and open sourced on GitHub.
 The app has intentionally inaccessible content that is used to demonstrate the Analyzer’s capabilities.
 Let’s look at an example from the app to see how the Analyzer works.